python-students-summer2024/functions-exercise-yr2313/README.md

-# Decision-Making Practice

-A few boolean expression puzzles to solve.
-The given code in [solutions.py](./solutions.py) contains several incomplete functions that you must complete to achieve the desired behavior.
-That is all you must do.
+# Math Education App

+You have decided to create an education app that elementary school teachers can use to help teach their students learn addition and subtraction.

+The app will allow students to virtually roll two dice.
+The values of the dice will be displayed to the students, and the app will then ask students to input either the sum of the two dice or the difference between the two dice.
+Students are told whether their answer was correct or not.

+- A file named [app_functions.py](./app_functions.py) contains functions used by this app - you will need to complete these functions according to the documentation contained within this file.
-To run the program, run the file named [main.py](./main.py).
+- To run the program, run the file named [main.py](./main.py) - you will have to complete this function according to the documentation contained within this file.

 ## Clone this repository